Lewis Hamilton pushes back against 'old voices' over racism - WHIZ News

 Piquet on Wednesday apologized to Hamilton but said the term, while “ill thought out”, was not meant to be offensive.

-Piquet used the term three times while discussing a crash between Hamilton and Max Verstappen during last year’s British Grand Prix.
-His daughter Kelly Piquet is Verstappen’s girlfriend.
+Piquet used the term three times while discussing a crash between Hamilton and Verstappen during last year’s British Grand Prix.

-Even without Piquet’s comments, this week’s British Grand Prix would have had a heightened focus on the often-bitter rivalry between Hamilton and Verstappen last year.
+Even without Piquet’s comments, this week’s return to Silverstone would have had a heightened focus on the often-bitter rivalry between Hamilton and Verstappen last year.
 Verstappen crashed into the wall and was taken to a hospital for observations, while Hamilton went on to win despite a penalty.

-There has been widespread condemnation of Piquet’s remarks from F1 management, governing body the FIA and from many of the drivers.
+There has been widespread condemnation of Piquet’s remarks from F1 management, governing body the FIA and from most of the drivers.

+Zhou Guanyu of Alfa Romeo said Thursday that he experienced “quite a lot of negativity, racist comments, which never should happen” on social media around the time he signed his contract to become the first driver from China in F1.

+“Lewis, in a way, is trying to help the world going forward, and it’s not just for us, it’s for the younger generation, to set a better example for them,” Zhou added.

+Verstappen’s Red Bull team issued a statement Tuesday saying “the team do not condone any form of racism.”
+It made no mention of Piquet and focused on the Red Bull decision to fire Formula Two driver Jüri Vips from a test and reserve driver role for using a racial slur during an online gaming stream.
+Vips has kept his seat with his F2 team Hitech.

-Ecclestone, who has been criticized before by Hamilton for comments on racism and diversity in F1, said Piquet’s closeness with Verstappen might explain his comments.
+Ecclestone, who has been criticized before by Hamilton for comments on racism and diversity in F1, said Piquet’s closeness with Verstappen might explain his comments and that Piquet would “never go out of his way to say anything bad”.

 “Knowing Nelson as I know him, as his daughter is the girlfriend of Max Verstappen, probably after seeing the accident … he probably exploded then and sort of carried that forward,” said Ecclestone in comments on British TV breakfast show “Good Morning Britain.”